oh-jon-paul/awesome-i18n/README.md

 - do not add AI slop tools / libraries
 - do not add libraries that required paid service to work
 - do not add the same link into multiple categories
+- do not add links with query search like example.com/?q=php
 - keep your entry as short as possible (<150 chars)
 - entry must be short enough to not wrap
 - do not end your entry with a period